Spartan Food Pantry

-    The Spartan Food Pantry is a full-service, staffed, at SJSU offering non-perishable goods, fresh produce, and refrigerated items.
+The Spartan Food Pantry is a walk-in, full-service, staffed, food assistance program

 No student should have to face food insecurity.
 We define those in need as students who have limited or uncertain access to nutritious and safe foods because of a lack of money and other resources.

 - Monday 11AM-4PM

 Location: Diaz Compean Student Union (exterior entrance across from Engineering Rotunda).
 We are hosting outdoor food distribution so please maintain social distancing from others in line as well as staff/volunteers.

 - Experiencing Hunger/Food Insecurity

 - Must earn a gross annual income of $29,986* or less (no documentation required)

 Step 1: Check In

 - Maintain social distancing when in line.
 Only come if you are healthy.